Convex Potential Flows: Universal Probability Distributions with Optimal Transport and Convex Optimization

 \section{Optimality Proof}

-\optim* \begin{proof} We claim that if $F$ is a convex potential such that $Z=\nabla F(X)$ has $\nu$ as its law, then $\nabla F \equiv \nabla G$ almost surely.
+\optim* The result can be deduced from the fact that optimality is ``stable'' under weak limit; see for example, \citet[Thm 1.50]{santambrogio2015optimal}.
+We prove the special case of quadratic cost function. \begin{proof} We claim that if $F$ is a convex potential such that $Z=\nabla F(X)$ has $\nu$ as its law, then $\nabla F \equiv \nabla G$ almost surely.
 The proof of the claim is originally due to \citet{ruschendorf1990characterization}, but we present it here for completeness.
 Let $Z'$ be another random variable distributed by $\nu$.
 Then by the Fenchel-Young inequality (applied to the convex potential $F$),

 This concludes the proof since $\nabla G$ uniquely solves the transportation problem, which is equivalent to finding a transport map $\tilde{g}$ that maximizes the covariance:

 Let $F_\infty$ to be the pointwise limit of $F_n$.
 Then for any $x_1$, $x_2$ and $t\in[0,1]$,